Algebraic Characterization of Isometries of the Complex and Quaternionic Hyperbolic Planes: The Centralizers and the -classes: proof of zcl

-(2) $a \neq 0$, i.e. $U$ is a strictly parabolic.
+(2) $a \neq 0$, i.e. $U$ is a non-vertical translation.
 In this case $\V^{2,1}$ is $U$-indecomposable.
 Let $S=U-I$, where $I$ is the identity map.
 Let $V_U=(U-I)(\V^{2,1})$.
-Following Wall \cite{wall}, we call it the \emph{space} of $U$.
-Since $U$ is strictly parabolic, kernel of $(U-I)$ is non-empty and is generated by a vector of norm zero.
+Following \cite{wall}, we call it the \emph{space} of $U$.
+Since $U$ is non-vertical translation, kernel of $(U-I)$ is non-empty and is generated by a vector of norm zero.
 Hence $V_U$ is of dimension $2$ over $\H$.
-The space $V_U$ can be equipped with a non-degenerate Hermitian form $F_U$, cf. Wall \cite[p-6]{wall}, given by
+The space $V_U$ can be equipped with a non-degenerate Hermitian form $F_U$, cf. \cite[p.6]{wall}, given by

 We call it the \emph{form} of $U$.
 The element $U$ is uniquely determined by $V_U$ and $F_U$.
 The center $Z(U)$ is the isometry group of $(V_U, F_U)$.
-Two strictly parabolic elements are in the same $z$-class if and only if their forms are equivalent.
+Two non-vertical translations are in the same $z$-class if and only if their forms are equivalent.

-Now the nondegenerate Hermitian forms over $\H$ are determined up to equivalence by their rank and signature cf. Lewis \cite[p-264]{lewis}.
+Now the nondegenerate Hermitian forms over $\H$ are determined up to equivalence by their rank and signature, cf. \cite[p.264]{lewis}.
 Since $\langle,\rangle$ has nonzero signature, hence the form of an isometry of $\H^{2,1}$ has nonzero signature.
 Now, there is a unique nondegenerate Hermitian form of nonzero signature on a two dimensional vector space over $\H$, viz. of type $(1,1)$.
-Hence, there is a unique $z$-class of strictly parabolic elements in $Sp(2,1)$.
-Alternatively, we see that for any $U$ as above, up to conjugacy, $Z(U)$ is given by Hence it follows that there is a unique $z$-class of strictly parabolic elements.
-Similarly, there is a unique $z$-class of strictly parabolic elements in $U(2,1)$.
+Hence, there is a unique $z$-class of non-vertical translations in $Sp(2,1)$.
+By computation we see that

-To determine the $z$-classes of ellipto-translations, ellipto-parabolics and screw-parabolics, we explicitly compute their centralizers in the following.